Former King County Democrats chair quits county job; gets $37,700 settlement

 The report, by Seattle attorney Patty Eakes, found Stober used “derogatory language” toward Koss Vallejo, including calling her a “bitch.”

-The report stated: “To a certain extent, as we were told by multiple witnesses, the term ‘bitch’ can be viewed as ‘millennial language’ ” and Koss Vallejo told investigators the term did not offend her.
+The report stated: “To a certain extent, as we were told by multiple witnesses, the term ‘bitch’ can be viewed as ‘millennial language,’ ” and Koss Vallejo told investigators the term did not offend her.
 Still, Eakes’ report noted that Stober was Koss Vallejo’s boss and referring to an employee that way is inappropriate.

 Relying on 23 witness interviews and other documentation, the report also criticized other instances of Stober’s “juvenile behavior,” the frequency of after-work social events and “the amount of alcohol consumed at these events.”